There are four consecutive steps in attaining a Ph.D. in Anthropology at Case.

 Each of these steps is described in detail below.

-Students already holding an M.A. degree in anthropology may apply all credits taken at Case before completing the comprehensive M.A. examination towards the Ph.D. degree with the approval of their Ph.D.
-Committee.
+Once admitted into the Ph.D. program, students already holding an M.A. in anthropology may apply all anthropology graduate credits taken at CWRU towards the Ph.D. course requirements.

-Students entering the program with a graduate degree in a subject other than anthropology are expected to score “High Pass” on the comprehensive exam, take the M.A. core curriculum and obtain a 3.5 average in these courses, and meet the statistics requirement.
-These credits do not apply towards the Ph.D. degree but all other credits taken by students may be applied towards the Ph.D. degree if approved by the student’s Ph.D.
-Committee.
+Students entering the program with a graduate degree in a subject other than anthropology are expected to score “High Pass” on the comprehensive qualifying exam, take the M.A. core curriculum and obtain a 3.5 average in these courses, and meet the statistics requirement.
+These core courses and statistics elective do not apply towards the Ph.D. degree but all other credits taken by students may be applied towards the Ph.D. degree if approved by the student’s Ph.D. committee.

 When admitted to the Ph.D. program, the student is expected to choose a Ph.D. advisory committee according to the Department and University regulations.
-The student, with the help of the advisory committee, is expected to develop a program of study for Ph.D. coursework and candidacy exams.
-Prior to advancement to candidacy, students must complete 18 hours of Ph.D. coursework.
+It is recommended to begin by selecting a Ph.D. adviser who will also serve as the doctoral committee chair.
+The student, with the help of the adviser, is expected to develop a program of study for Ph.D. coursework, select additional committee members, define areas of the candidacy exams, and prepare and defend a dissertation prospectus.
+Prior to advancement to candidacy, students must complete 18 hours of Ph.D. coursework as described below:

 All Ph.D. students are required to maintain a minimum cumulative average of 3.0 (“B”) in order to qualify for the Ph.D. degree.

-After completing course requirements students advance to candidacy by completing two topical examinations and a dissertation prospectus.
 The topical examinations cover two fields of concentration which are selected by the student in consultation with the Ph.D. advisory committee.
 These fields should reflect the student’s primary research interests and thus provide the expertise necessary for the preparation of a dissertation prospectus.
 Each examination covers one field of concentration and is weighted equally.
+Everyone on the advisory committee will participate in determining the process for demonstrating competency (generally either a paper or a written exam) and will participate in making this determination.

 Ph.D. candidates are required to complete 18 credit hours of dissertation credit (ANTH 701).
 Students should refer to the Graduate School regulations regarding enrollment in ANTH 701.